The authentic vernacular and classical

 - Website, Dyad Communications design office

 One enters the complex via a motor court with a stately building that contains dining room with patio, and proceeds to a reception area through a contrastingly small, enclosed courtyard.
 This space looks along an axis that connects two manicured courtyards that are separated but linked by an unexpected outside room, a public lounge for reading and quiet conversation.
-The high roof of this space is supported and articulated by tall teak columns painted the traditional red of the temples on which the proportions of this space are based — specifically the main viharn of the sixteenth-century Lampang Luang Temple in Lampang province.
+The high roof of this space is supported and articulated by tall teak columns painted the traditional red of the temples, the proportions of this space are based on traditioanl Thai architectural forms – specifically the main viharn of the sixteenth-century Lampang Luang Temple in Lampang province.